Internet-Draft OAuth Mission Child Delegation August 2026

 6.1.
 Child Client Identity

-Where creation is adjudicated by policy with no front channel, the Mission Issuer completes the authorization without user interaction and the child actor redeems its grant directly at the token endpoint.
+Where creation is adjudicated by policy as a subset derivation, the child-creation token exchange completes synchronously (Section 6.4), the Mission Issuer mints the child-bound JWT authorization grant with no user interaction, and the child actor redeems it as itself under the [RFC7523] JWT-bearer grant at the token endpoint.

 6.2.
 Cross-Issuer Scope